braden-w/whispering/README.md

 1. Go to the [latest releases page](https://github.com/braden-w/whispering/releases) and download the corresponding installation file `.msi` file for Windows and `.dmg` for MacOS.
 2. Double click the downloaded file to install it.
-3. For Windows, if prompted as unsafe, you can click on `More Info` -> `Run Anyway` to proceed with the installation.
+3. For Windows, if prompted as unsafe, you can click on `More Info` -> `Run Anyway` to proceed with the installation (I was unable to sign the app due to my lack of a Windows laptop for development, but the app is safe to use).
 4. Ready to use!

 ## Usage